Panel discussion with Sen. Jeff Flake in Boston moved due to security concerns

-BOSTON (WHDH) - A panel discussion in Monday with U.S. Sen. Jeff Flake in Boston has been moved due to security concerns.
+BOSTON (WHDH) - BOSTON (WHDH) – A panel discussion Monday with U.S. Sen. Jeff Flake in Boston has been moved due to security concerns.

 Emerson College is pulling the plug on the upcoming discussion with the Republican senator, whose vote could make or break Brett Kavanaugh’s confirmation to the Supreme Court.